 4. Parameter Description Example

-Workload Indicate the Office 365 service for importing data by selecting Exchange, which allows the import of PST files into users' mailboxes.
+Workload Specifies the Office 365 service in which the data will be imported.
+Use Exchange to import PST files into users' mailboxes.
 Exchange

 FilePath

-In both instances, "ingestiondata" is not included as part of the value for the FilePath parameter.
+In both cases, they do not include "ingestiondata" in the value of the FilePath parameter.

 (left blank)